Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05b_Use_the_Zettelkasten_with_Obsidian.md

 ## Step 1: Your first "Zettel": Lunch with Colleagues

-*After lunch you're back in your office.
+*After lunch, you're back in your office.
 At lunch a colleague told you about his cat and suddenly you got an idea for your article.*

 1. **Create a note in the folder ZEKA/ZETTEL** → **press alt + e** (on Windows; or open command palette with `Ctrl+P` and type `Templater: Open Insert Template modal`) → **select** "Zettel_Template" → name the "Zettel" "cats_in_space"